Cutting the Scotogenic loop: Adding flavor to Dark Matter: Fermionic dark matter

 The correct relic density can be obtained for the $ N_2 $ mass as heavy as $ \approx 400 $ GeV.
 In the left panel of Fig.~\ref{fig:FDMSector} we have shown correct relic density points in magenta color along with the over abundant and under abundant points shown in cyan and gray colors respectively.
 The right panel of Fig.~\ref{fig:FDMSector} illustrates the behavior of relic density based on the mass difference of $N_2$ and the lightest dark sector scalar $\eta^R_{2}$.
 One can notice that for large mass difference $m_{\eta^R_{2}}-M_2=\Delta m \sim 60$ GeV most of the points (yellow color points in the right panel of Fig.~\ref{fig:FDMSector}) are over abundant.
 This pattern of relic density is due to the different annihilation and co-annihilation modes of the $N_2$, see Appendix~\ref{feyndiag2}.

 Annihilation and co-annihilation channels which determine the observed DM relic density are given in Appendix~\ref{feyndiag2} in Figs.~\ref{fig:anni1}, \ref{fig:coanni}, \ref{fig:coanni1} and \ref{fig:coanni2}.
 When the masses of dark sector scalars $\eta_{2}$ and $\eta_{3}$ significantly exceed that of the DM candidate $N_2$, only annihilation (co-annihilation) channel $N_2N_{2/3} \rightarrow l_i^{\mp}l_j^{\pm},\nu_i\nu_j$ play significant role in the relic density computation.
 These interactions are mediated by the heavy dark sector scalars, resulting in relatively small cross sections.
 The consequence of these small cross sections is a high relic density, leading to an over abundance of DM in most cases where there is a significant mass difference.
 While it is possible to enhance these cross sections a bit by considering large Yukawa couplings ($y_i$), it is worth noting that Yukawa couplings ($y_i$) are also bounded by their perturbativity limits as well as by the requirement of obtaining small masses for neutrinos.
 Thus for larger $\Delta m$ correct relic density cannot be obtained for any value of the Yukawa couplings.
 Changing the mass differences between other dark sector scalars (besides $\eta^R_{2}$) and $N_2$ also does not help and the conclusion will remain the same.
+In scenarios marked by low mass differences between dark sector scalars and DM candidates, additional annihilation and co-annihilation channels become significant along with the $N_2N_{2/3} \rightarrow l_i^{\mp}l_j^{\pm},\nu_i\nu_j$ channels.
+When the mass difference, denoted as $\Delta m$, is relatively small, all these annihilation and co-annihilation channels shown in Figs.~\ref{fig:anni1},~\ref{fig:coanni},~\ref{fig:coanni1},~\ref{fig:coanni2} contribute significantly, leading to a higher cross section compared to scenarios with large $\Delta m$.
+In the latter case, the primary contribution arises solely from the $N_2N_{2/3} \rightarrow l_i^{\mp}l_j^{\pm},\nu_i\nu_j$ channel.
+This enhancement in the cross section for small mass differences results in lower relic density values as well as correct relic density as shown in the right panel of Fig.~\ref{fig:FDMSector}.
+For mass differences $\Delta m \leq 40$ GeV, a considerable number of data points fall inside the $3 \sigma$ range for the DM relic density reported by the Planck satellite data~\cite{Planck:2018vyg}.